Last year only half of London NHS Trusts were able to ensure 95 per cent of patients attending A&Es were treated within four hours.

 There are two very powerful arguments being played out between clinicians and managers.
 With one side arguing for service reconfiguration and residents genuinely concerned about cuts and closures to local services at a time of extreme pressure, the real answer lies in up-front investment in community care alongside financial and structural integration.

 It will not be until we have achieved the whole-person approach to health and care services that we will be truly able to tackle the pressures inadequate care put on our A&E departments.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.